Category: History

 The impovershed community began looking to Virginia (the whole Eastern seaboard of the North American continent) as a place of refuge where they could carve out a Scriptural way of life free of the commercial culture and vice with which they struggled in Holland and England.
 They approached the Virginia Company that had funded Jamestown.

 They informed prospective investors that they hwere industrious, frugal and “knit otogether in a sacred bond’ by their hardships in Amsterdam.
-Apparently the investors agreed that the Pilgrim experience inured to thir “mutual good” and funds were provided for the tiny band to set sail for what became the Plymouth Colony:
+Apparently the investors agreed that the Pilgrim experience inured to their “mutual good” and funds were provided for the tiny band to set sail for what became the Plymouth Colony:

 A group of English investors known as the “merchant adventurers” financed the voyage and settlement.
 They formed a joint-stock company with the colonists in which the merchants agreed to “adventure” (risk) their money, and the settlers to invest their personal labor, for a period of seven years.
 During that time, all land and livestock were to be owned in partnership; afterwards the company would be dissolved and the assets divided.

+The Second Amendment is a Covenant that supersedes treaties.
 In 2008, the U.S. Supreme Court decided the first major case involving the important issue of whether the right to keep and bear arms is an individual right.
 The landmark case originated in Washington, DC where, like Chicago and other cities, law abiding citizens were not allowed to defend themselves against lawless criminals!
 Since Heller v DC was decided, cities all over the land are changing their laws ro conform to the Second Amendment.

 The roots of our American Constitutional order are buried in ancient Israel’s covenant with Yahweh!
 We need to be careful today what kind of laws, covenants and treaties we make as a people.